FDio/csit/fdio.infra.terraform/README.md

     terraform init
     terraform apply

-  This will deploy envirnoment with default values, you can check the defaults in ./2n_aws_c5n/main.tf and ./2n_aws_c5n/variables.tf files
+  This will deploy environment with default values, you can check the defaults in ./2n_aws_c5n/main.tf and ./2n_aws_c5n/variables.tf files

   If you would like to change some of these values, you can: